Jeff-Russ/ror-guides/rails-database.md

 	undefined method `room_num' for nil:NilClass

 This does not mean your new record was not added to the database.
-What this means the teacher you created does not have an assocation with a classroom defined, since we didn't put it in the form.
+What this means the teacher you created does not have an association with a classroom defined, since we didn't put it in the form.
 The new teacher DOES have a `.classroom` method but it does not have `.classroom.room_number` or any other classroom attribute.
 The teacher's object has `nil` return when `.classroom` is called on it and we can use this as a test in our view template to decide what to do with teachers without classrooms.
 These two lines are now errors but we don't even get past the first one.

 	    <td><%= teacher.classroom.room_num %></td>
 	    <td><%= teacher.classroom.lab_equip ? 'yes' : 'no' %></td>